TempleRAIL/pedsim_ros_with_gazebo/README.md

 ![simulation_demo](pedsim_simulator/images/1.simulation_demo.gif "simulation_demo")

 ## Modifications:
 This simulator is based on the Gazebo simulator and PEDSIM library, which uses the social forces model to guide the motion of individual pedestrians.
-THe main modifications from https://github.com/srl-freiburg/pedsim_ros are as follows:
+The main modifications from https://github.com/srl-freiburg/pedsim_ros are as follows:
 * Integrate Pedsim_ros with the 3D gazebo simulator and turtlebot2 robot;
 * Add an additional social force to the robot and other pedestrians;
 * Add different test scenarios for robot navigation;